from104/qcalc/README.md

 - SC-w: x>>1 (left shift by 1)
 - SC-a: x<<4 (right shift by 4)
 - SC-s: x>>4 (left shift by 4)
-- CA-y: Toggle radix display format (prefix or suffix)
+- A-u: Toggle radix display format (prefix or suffix)

 ### Other functions